defenxor/dsiem-rs/docs/managing_performance.md

 Dsiem offers two such strategies to select from:

-1. Use a fixed length queue and discard new events when that queue is full
+1. Use a short queue length and discard new events when that queue is full

    The advantages of this strategy are:
    - Events that *do* get processed will have a recent timestamp.
-   - Backend nodes will have a relatively constant and predictable resource usage.
+   - Backend nodes will have a relatively constant and lower resource usage.
    - NATS, Logstash, and frontend nodes do not have to adapt to backend nodes condition.

    The obvious (and rather severe) disadvantage of this is Dsiem may skip processing events from time to time.